Note: you can adopt IE (Imposition Ethics) without adopting the Naturalistic Ontology of the Church of the BPW.

 Weakening evidence: stable, advanced civilizations converging on durable coercion-as-virtue without drift toward consent.

-P5) AI convergence (speculative extension)
+P5) AI convergence (speculative extension) (testable within years-decades)

 Prediction: Advanced AI systems will tend to converge toward least-imposition principles as stable moral attractors—even when not driven by biological evolution.